graasp/graasp/README.md

 By default, the application will run migrations on start.

-A documentation about the database structure can be found [here](./DATABASE.md) and be browsed [here](https://graasp.github.io/graasp).
+For more information about the structure of the database, see [our database structure documentation](./DATABASE.md) as well as [the interactive database schema explorer](https://graasp.github.io/graasp).

 ### Create a migration